 One of the key factors to look out for next week will be the ongoing Q1 results, analyst opined.

 Companies such as DLF, Dr Reddys Labs, GIC, Axis Bank, Hero MotoCorp, NMDC, Tech Mahindra, Indian Oil Corp, Bharti Airtel, HDFC, ITC, Power Grid Corp and State Bank of India are expected to announce their Q1 earning results this week.

 "The expectation for Q1 is muted with PAT (profit after tax) growth of 11 per cent YoY compared to high valuation of 19x on a one-year-forward basis.
 However, there are concerns that earnings growth may not revamp as fast as it was expected about a quarter back," said Vinod Nair, head of research at Geojit Financial Services.

 "While FIIs, one of the important liquidity providers, are on risk-off mode, a downgrade in earnings and slowdown in liquidity will continue to impact the market in the near term," said Mr Nair.

 Besides the Q1 results, investors will look out for macro-economic data points such as the eight core industries' (ECI) output and the country's fiscal deficit numbers.

 Additionally, the Purchasing Managers' Index (PMI) manufacturing and services' figures, as well as monthly automobile sales data will be released during the week.

-In terms of currency, the rupee weakened by 26 paise during the week ended July 12, to close at Rs 68.69 against the US dollar from its last week's close of Rs 68.43.
+In terms of currency, the rupee on a weekly basis weakened by 9 paise to close at 68.90 from its previous week's close of 68.81 per greenback.